schism-dev/pyschism/README.md

 hgrid.write("/path/to/output/file.2dm", fmt='2dm')
 ```
 ---
+## References
+If you used this software as part of your work, please use the following citation format.
+Jaime R Calzada, Linlin Cui, & Joseph Zhang.
+(2023). schism-dev/pyschism: v0.1.5 (v0.1.5).
+Zenodo. https://doi.org/10.5281/zenodo.7623122
+---

 Questions, comments and suggestions are welcome.
 Please follow the instructions on the `CONTRIBUTING.md` file for contributions.
 For bug reports and feature requests, please open an issue using the issue tracker.
 Main author name: Jaime R Calzada